resident-nokia/t-virus/README.md

 **WARNING:** This is not useable as a daily driver.
 Continue only if you are able to troubleshoot things if neccessary (bootloops, bricking the phone, causing the alarm app to declare nuclear war)

-**WARNING:** There are currently some issues with reverting to stock.
-The system boots but gets stuck at the bootlogo.
-To work around this, backup your `box` partition before flashing T-Virus, and reflash it after you flashed the stock firmware.

 You can download the latest release from the releases page.
 It is a .qlz firmware, so you will have to flash it through NOST. **You will need a completely